ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ### Assess

 Assessing your application helps you to understand all the potential issues during the migration process.
 During this phase, we will evaluate the programming models in our application and what WebSphere products support them.
-We will use the [WebSphere Migration Toolkit for Application Binaries](https://developer.ibm.com/wasdev/downloads/#asset/tools-Migration_Toolkit_for_Application_Binaries).
+We will use the [WebSphere Migration Toolkit for Application Binaries](https://developer.ibm.com/wasdev/downloads/#asset/tools-Migration_Toolkit_for_Application_Binaries) and its [manual](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wamt/ApplicationBinaryTP/MigrationToolkit_Application_Binaries_en_US.pdf) for this process.

 #### Evaluation